 to work smarter, not harder.
 Whether you are learning to take notes from fast-talking

 professors or strategies for reading and remembering hundreds of textbook pages, the

 Advancing Academic Achievement class can make you a better student.

 - Attend Arty's Orientation and register for AIMS101 First-Year Seminar: www.aims.edu/student/transitions-center.

 Prepare for classes

 - Buy books and supplies in the Aims bookstore or online.

-- Get your Student ID Card and Parking permit at the Student Leadership and Development
+- Get your Student ID Card and Parking permit at the Student Activities, Inclusion and Leadership (SAIL) Office:

 FORT LUPTON & LOVELAND: Visit the campus to get your student ID card.

 *Windsor students can obtain a parking permit at the Windsor Campus Safety desk in